metageni/SUPER-FOCUS/README.md

 ## Database

+If you have the superfocus databases downloaded already, you can set the `SUPERFOCUS_DB` environment variable to point to that directory.
+Alternatively, you can provide the `--alternate_directory` flag to point to that location.

+### Installing the databases

 Some of the steps below could be automatized.
 However, many users have had problem with the database formatting, and it was requested for the initial steps to be manual.

 #### Download and uncompress